levo-framework/core/README.md

 deno run --allow-all --unstable app.ts --production
 ```
 When Levo server is started in production mode, the server will generate every bundle for every Levo pages under the root directory.

+---

+## Advance topics
+### How to create component with private state?
+It's possible to emulate component with private state despite the fact that Levo only supports one true global state for each page.
+However, creating an component with private state require some boilerplates.
+Therefore, before you consider creating a component like this, maybe try to make it a separate page instead.

+Basically, to create a private-state component, you have to define it's own:
+- model
+- action
+- update
+- view

+Then, to use the private-state component, the top-level model should has a property that hold the model type of the private-state component.
+Also, to pass `dispatch` to the private-state component from the parent component, you need to use the utility function `Levo.mapDispatch`, basically this function convert the top-level dispatch to the dispatch that is usable by the private-state component.

+To fully understand how to make this work, you can look at `./demo/home/about/view.tsx` and `./demo/home/about/counter.tsx`.
+In this case, `view.tsx` is the parent component, while `counter.tsx` is the child component with private state.